A good faith effort has been made to make the information contained in this site

 Current Measurement Technologies

-are widely used AC instruments but they have documented limitations that have prompted
+instruments but they major limitations and significant power losses that have prompted

 several other current sensors designs to be developed.
 The Rogowski coil was one

-of the first alternatives to gain a spot in power system measurements but measurement
+of the first alternatives to gain a spot in power system measurements but it also

-law.
-The magnetic flux surrounding a conductor is concentrated by very high permeability
+law of magnetic's.
+The magnetic flux surrounding a conductor is concentrated by

-Nickel-Iron elements to a density that can be accurately measured by Hall Effect
+very high permeability Nickel-Iron alloy to a density that can be accurately measured

-Devices.
-The flux density is proportional to the conductor current and the relationship
+by Hall Effect Devices.
+The flux density is proportional to the conductor current

 Measuring Transformer Losses